Offaly Senior Football Championship: Format

-The 8 clubs competing in the 2021 Offaly Senior Football Championship are:
+The 8 clubs competing in the 2023 Offaly Senior Football Championship are:

-Rhode, Durrow, Tullamore, Edenderry, Cappincur, Bracknagh, Ferbane and Shamrocks.
+Rhode, Tullamore, Edenderry, Ferbane, Clara, Shamrocks, Durrow and Bracknagh.

 Honours

-The trophy presented to the winners is ?
+The trophy presented to the winners is the Dowling Cup.
 The club winning the Offaly Championship qualifies to represent the county in the Leinster Senior Club Football Championship, the winner of which progresses to the All-Ireland Senior Club Football Championship.